Kenyan companies want duty-free access to the American market guaranteed in new trade agreements with the Joe Biden administration.

 The Agoa pact allows Sub-Saharan African countries to export thousands of products to the US without tariffs or quotas until 2025.

-"It is our request that this element is considered in the proposed strategic partnership or be addressed in an Agoa renewal embracing the US–Sub-Saharan Africa relationship," said the Kenya Association of Manufacturers (KAM) in the letter seen by The Standard addressed to the United States Trade Representative.
+"It is our request that this element be considered in the proposed strategic partnership or be addressed in an Agoa renewal embracing the US–Sub-Saharan Africa relationship," said the Kenya Association of Manufacturers (KAM) in the letter to the United States Trade Representative and seen by The Standard.

-The lobby says the scrapping of benefits under Agoa threatens the collapse of Kenya's textile industry, which supplies global fashion brands, and the country’s nascent hopes of becoming a light manufacturing hub.
+The lobby says scrapping of benefits under Agoa threatens collapse of Kenya's textile industry, which supplies global fashion brands, and the country’s nascent hopes of becoming a light manufacturing hub.

 It also warns that any disruption could lead to job losses that could pile more pressure on a Kenyan economy already reeling from the economic after-effects of the Covid-19 pandemic, the Ukrainian conflict and high inflation.

 "Kenya’s manufacturers request to have post-2025 duty free, quota free market access issues incorporated in the ongoing United States of America – Kenya strategic trade and investment partnership," KAM said.

 "This guarantees sustained livelihoods to the over 600,000 dependents to the sector in form of 50,000 direct employees, 100,000 indirect employees and over 450,000 dependents on sectors anchored on Agoa in Kenya."

 The Biden administration in July launched a fresh strategic trade and investment partnership with Kenya, replacing an agreement the Donald Trump government had inked with Nairobi.

 A trade agreement with Kenya would be the first US free trade deal in Sub-Saharan Africa.